Who we are

 Welcome to Christ Centered House of God.
 This page will tell you about us; that is to say who we are and what we believe.

 We are a family of believers Centered on Christ.
-We are a non-denominational, multinational congregation whom God birth fourth over four years ago; March 7, 2015.
+We are a non-denominational, multinational congregation brought fourth on March 7, 2015.
 We are dedicated to bring the word of our Lord and Saviour Jesus to every nation.
-Joined together in oneness by the unconditional love of God the Father; God the Son and God the Holy Spirit; Christ Centered House of God is a place where God’s unconditional love changes lives and above all where everyone will be pointed to the cross of Jesus Christ.
+Joined together by the unconditional love of God the Father; God the Son and God the Holy Spirit; Christ Centered House of God is a place where God’s unconditional love changes lives and above all where everyone will be pointed to the cross of Jesus Christ.

 Called, Chosen and Commissioned by the Living and only Wise God; The Author and Finisher of our Faith.
 Christ Centered House of God is mandated and chosen to teach victorious living as we follow the example of Jesus Christ our Lord and Saviour.
 By responding and following Jesus as our example we grow from glory to glory by repenting daily of our sins, which then gives us the right and ability to obtain the promises, provisions, protection and power of God in our lives.

 Our Christ Centered Mission and Core Value is: